 Course fees are set each year by the Council of the University.

 Eligible students (prospective and current) may apply for a competitive Research Fee Scholarship and / or a Research Stipend Scholarship.
-Find out more about Research Grants and Scholarships.
+Find out more about Research Grants and Research Scholarships.